AndyObtiva/garderie_rainbow_daily_agenda/README.md

 ## Copyright

-Logo and code is property of [Garderie Rainbow](https://www.garderierainbow.com/) (Montreal), and may not be copied, reused, distributed, or sold.
+Logo, business model, and source code are property of [Garderie Rainbow](https://www.garderierainbow.com/) (Montreal), and may not be copied, reused, distributed, or sold.
+The source code is open as a learning tool for building other applications though.

 Copyright (c) 2020 Garderie Rainbow (Montreal).
 See [LICENSE.txt](LICENSE.txt) for further details.